Cross-Document Validation: Beyond OCR & IDP

 Summarize this article with

-An OCR engine can perfectly extract every field from a 10-document file -- and miss all 3 inconsistencies that will get that file rejected.
-A name correctly read from a company registration certificate, an amount flawlessly extracted from a contract, an exact date of birth pulled from a government ID: each extraction is technically impeccable.
-Yet the signatory's name does not match the director listed on the registration certificate, the contract amount differs by EUR 270 from the accepted quote, and the power of attorney is dated two weeks after the contract was signed.
+An OCR engine can perfectly extract every field from a 10-document file โ and miss all 3 inconsistencies that will get that file rejected.
+A name correctly read from a Certificate of Good Standing, an amount flawlessly extracted from a contract, an exact date of birth pulled from a state-issued ID: each extraction is technically impeccable.
+Yet the signatory's name does not match the officer listed on the corporate filing, the contract amount differs by $270 from the accepted quote, and the power of attorney is dated two weeks after the contract was signed.
 Three critical inconsistencies, zero OCR alerts.
 This is where cross-document validation enters the picture: the ability to analyze a file as a coherent whole, not as a collection of independent documents.

 What OCR Does (and What It Does Not Do)

-The Anti-Money Laundering Regulation (AMLR, Regulation 2024/1624, Art.
-20) requires obliged entities to verify customer information through independent, reliable sources -- a standard that OCR alone cannot satisfy because it extracts data but cannot cross-reference it against official registries or other documents in the same file (AMLR, EUR-Lex).
+The Bank Secrecy Act (31 USC ยง5318) and FinCEN's Customer Identification Program (CIP) rules (31 CFR ยง1020.220) require covered financial institutions to verify customer identity using documentary or non-documentary methods โ a standard that OCR alone cannot satisfy because it extracts data but cannot cross-reference it against official registries or other documents in the same file (FinCEN โ CIP Final Rule).

 What OCR Does Well